nosirrahh/UnityEnvironmentSettings/Documentation/docs/getting-started.md

 ## Configuration
 ### Step 1: Create Environment Settings
-1. Navigate to Assets > Create > Nosirrahh > EnvironmentSettings.
+1. Navigate to Assets > Create > Packages > UnityEnvironmentSettings > EnvironmentSettings.
 2. Configure the environment and key-value pairs as needed.
 ### Step 2: Create a Loader
 Use the built-in ResourcesEnvironmentLoader: